ravensbourne/ravensbourne.github.com/README.md

 # Ken Ravensbourne

-A Visual Knowledge Browser for student projects at Ravensbourne UK.
+A Visual Knowledge Browser to exhibit student projects at Ravensbourne UK.

 ## Goals

 - Guided Exploration of Student projects
 - Filter by facets + search
+- Details on demand
-- An easy publishing workflow (add and edit projects)
+- An easy publishing workflow (add and update projects)
 - Extensible

 ## View projects

 ![](http://f.cl.ly/items/152u330J0N3i3l0a432R/layout.png)

 ## Adding a new project